 - The submitted texts are reviewed by the members of the editorial board who had read these in advance; the decision to publish, or to reject an article, a review, etc., is based on written reviews by at least two (or three, in some cases) members of the editorial board.
-These reviews are recorded in the minutes of a meeting of the editorial board.
 When necessary, the editorial board requests experts in particular fields who ate not members to provide a written review of a submitted text.

 - The meetings are held four times a year.
 At the meetings, all submitted materials are discussed, and a plan of the next issue is approved.

 - The reviews are kept by the editors and the publishing house for at least five years.

 - Copies of reviews, or a letter with the reasons for refusal are send to authors.

 - Copies of reviews are send to the Ministry of Education and Science of the Russian Federation if a request from the Ministry has been received by the editorial board.

 - Editors prepare the submitted texts to print; the corrections by editors should be approved by authors.

 Journal ‘Dialogue with time’ Guidelines for the submission of articles to editors